matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 any relations in the send queue will need to be set the newly received `event_id`.

-Particularly, please remember to let users edit unsent messages (as this is a common case for rapidly fixing a typo in a msg which is still in flight!)

 ## Edge cases

 ### How do you handle ignored users?